 01 /Chinese State-influenceA joint venture with a high level of government influence indicates that the ultimate controlling shareholder of the Chinese company is part of the Chinese government, and has a controlling share in the joint venture.
 In the case of a joint venture with a medium level of state influence, the Chinese company in the agreement is part of the Chinese government but might not does not possess a controlling stake in the joint venture.
 Finally, the majority of joint ventures (68%) have a low level of state influence.

-02 / Minority Share versus Majority ShareLooking at the ownership structure of all Sino European joint ventures in China, we see that in 71% of the cases, the European party does not fails to hold a majority share stake of the share (usually holding 50% or less of the shares).
+02 / Minority Share versus Majority ShareLooking at the ownership structure of all Sino European joint ventures in China, we see that in 71% of the cases, the European party does not hold a majority share stake of the share (usually holding 50% or less of the shares).

 Moreover, our research displays that for over 35% of all European- Chinese joint ventures, the European partner has only one-third or less of the shares in the joint venture.
 Under the new Chinese company law, holding a controlling share equals having almost complete control over the entity.
 This means that 35% of European-Chinese joint ventures are effectively under the control of the Chinese partner.